thephpleague/csv/docs/9.0/reader/index.md

 ## Records count

-You can retrieve the number of records contains in a CSV document using PHP's `count` function because the `Reader` class implements the `Countable` interface.
+You can retrieve the number of records contained in a CSV document using PHP's `count` function because the `Reader` class implements the `Countable` interface.

 ```php
 use League\Csv\Reader;